-"There is a significant opportunity to tap into a latent desire for greater democratic control over the decisions that affect people's lives" and the wider economy.
-Measures to de-commodify land could destabilise the financial system unless steps are also taken to shift the financial system itself towards more productive and socially useful forms of lending.
+"There is a significant opportunity to tap into a latent desire for greater democratic control over the decisions that affect people's lives" financial system unless steps are also taken to shift the financial system itself towards more productive and socially useful forms of lending.
 This can be achieved through a variety of means, including stricter financial regulation to restrict the amount of new credit flowing into the property market, and structural reforms to the banking sector (such as the creation of new public and community banks) to re-orientate it away from property and towards socially useful activity.